Hackney Carriages and Private Hire Vehicles

 Private Hire Vehicles are booked in advance by telephone or other means and operated from a base instead of a rank or plying for hire.
-There is no limit upon the number of Private Hire Vehicles that may be licensed and as at November 2018 approximately 200 vehicles were licensed by the Council.
+There is no limit upon the number of Private Hire Vehicles that may be licensed and there are currently approximately 200 vehicles licensed by the Council.

 Vehicle licences are annual unless the vehicle is more than six years old in which case a six month licence will be issued.
-Driver licences normally last for three years although annual licences are available.
-Private Hire Operator licences are issued for five years but again there is the option of having annual licences.
+Driver licences are issued for three years.
+Private Hire Operator licences are issued for five years.
 Extensive conditions apply to all licences.
-Driver licences are subject to Disclosure and Barring Service and DVLA checks to assist the Council in assessing whether or not an applicant is a fit and proper person to hold a licence.
+Driver licences are subject to Disclosure and Barring Service and DVLA checks to assist the Council in assessing whether an applicant is a fit and proper person to hold a licence.
 Vehicles are subject to an inspection at the Council’s Environmental Service Depot in Andover.
 Both Hackney Carriages and Private Hire Vehicles can be licensed to carry no more than 8 passengers.
 Vehicles with a carrying capacity of 9 or more passengers will need to be licensed by the Traffic Commissioners (Department for Transport).

 Application forms for all types of licence can be downloaded from this web site (see documents on this page).

-Applicants for a Hackney Carriage/Private Hire Vehicle Driver's Licence will need to complete the appropriate application form including a medical form for all new applicants and a Disclosure and Barring Service disclosure form.
-Please note that the Disclosure and Barring Service disclosure form is unavailable electronically and can only be obtained from the Council's offices.
+Applicants for a Hackney Carriage/Private Hire Vehicle Driver's Licence will need to complete the appropriate application form including a medical form for all new applicants.
+Please note that the Disclosure and Barring Service disclosure check is undertaken electronically and information on the process will be provided once an application has been received.
 Applicants for a new Driver's Licence will be required to sit a written knowledge test to ensure the applicant is familiar with the geography of the Borough and the licensing conditions.
 Applicants will also need to provide documentation proving that they have the right to work in the United Kingdom in accordance with the requirements of the Immigration Act 2016.
 Details of suitable documentation can be found in the document entitled 'Right to work' (see documents on this page).
 For information on the application process see the Licensing Guidelines on this page.

 What does the evaluation process involve?